kirbyt/appdailysales/readme.md

 # Change History

+**Version 2.8**

+  * Updated the script to support the latest iTC changes.
+  * Move source code repository to github. (https://github.com/kirbyt/appdailysales)

 **Version 2.7**

   * Modified the script to make multiple attempts at loading the vendor default page before reporting an error.
   * Changed how content-disposition is checked to avoid attempts of unzipping HTML.

 **Version 2.6**

   * Updated the script to support the new URL to the Sales and Trends web site.
 (Thanks ferenc.vehmann)
   * Enabled RFC2965 cookie support.
 (Thanks troegenator)

 **Version 2.5**

   * Updated to display notification messages, if any, from Apple displayed on the sales and trends dashboard.
 Must use the -v or --verbose flag to see the notification message.

 **Version 2.4**